luapower/sock/sock.md

 All function return `nil, err` on error (but raise on user error or unrecoverable OS failure).
-Some error messages are normalized across platforms, like 'access_denied' and 'address_already_in_use' so they can be used as conditionals.
+Some error messages are normalized across platforms, like 'access_denied' and 'address_already_in_use' so they can be used in conditionals.

 I/O functions only work inside threads created with `sock.newthread()`.